Unique payout Alaskans get from oil wealth could be at risk

 But no other state gives residents an annual check like Alaska, whose fortunes have been inextricably linked to oil.

-In 1976, less than 20 years after statehood and shortly before oil began flowing through the trans-Alaska pipeline, voters approved a constitutional amendment creating a nest egg oil wealth fund.
+In 1976, less than 20 years after statehood and shortly before oil began flowing through the trans-Alaska pipeline, voters approved a constitutional amendment creating a nest-egg oil wealth fund.
 With investments, the fund is now valued around $60 billion, though it’s largely constitutionally protected.
 Earnings, traditionally used to pay the checks, is the portion that’s easy to spend.

 Leslie Dodge, who lives outside Anchorage in Big Lake, said the state should live within its means, even if that means larger budget cuts.
 She said she supported Republican Gov. Mike Dunleavy’s push for deeper budget cuts last year.
 Outrage over the proposed cuts helped fuel an ongoing effort to recall Dunleavy.